NickBlow/nick-blog/public/articles/why-i-hate-mocking-imports/index.md

 ## Hidden entry points!

 The main reason I end up mocking is actually this reason.
 Many frameworks like Next, Solid, Astro have a hidden 'index.js' that is very difficult to modify without major hacks.
-Shout out to React Router for (not doing this)[https://reactrouter.com/api/framework-conventions/entry.server.tsx].
+Shout out to React Router for [not doing this](https://reactrouter.com/api/framework-conventions/entry.server.tsx).

 Constructor based dependency injection doesn't work if you don't have access to the constructor!
 Ever tried to test a Next.js API route?
 Good luck injecting dependencies into that `export default function handler(req, res)` function - the framework calls it, not you.